Cracking Vows #ATOZCHALLENGE - C (2026)

 "Do you have any idea how difficult it gets for me at times?
 And I have nobody to speak with."

-The long spells of ignorance peppered her mostly homebound life with post lockdown work from home.
-She and Shirish seldom stepped out.
-For a five-year long marriage this kind of routine translated into boredom.
-For Meera.
 Was Shirish bored?
 Did she not matter to him anymore.
 That apart, why was he always out to impress others?
 Was she less important?
 Where did she fit into the scheme of things?
 When was the last time Shirish asked her what she wanted to do or where she wanted to go?
-The questions haunted her each time there were spells of giving each other the cold shoulder in the same room.
+The questions haunted her each time there were spells of him giving her the cold shoulder.
 Her overthinking persisted breaking her resilience from within.
-Something inside wanted to shake him up badly, just to make him acknowledge.
-Right now, even that seemed to be a task.
+Something inside wanted to shake him up badly, just to make him acknowledge her.
+Right now, that seemed to be a daunting task.

-While savoring the chocolate her mind raced to that so-called family friend, Trisha, who always threw herself at Shirish shamelessly and claiming he was like a brother to her.
+While savoring the chocolate her mind raced to that so-called family friend, Trisha, who always threw herself at Shirish shamelessly and claimed he was like a brother to her.
 The problem was not Trisha.
 The problem was Shirish not saying a word to her.
-Even Meera’s own mother told her to ignore Trisha.
+Even Meera’s own mother had told her to ignore Trisha.
 It wasn’t even a problem.
 But to Meera it meant one more betrayal.
 Her own mother had sidelined her.
-The kitchen knife had a certain allure to it again.
-It was the only way she could deal with the pain and lonliness brewing inside her.
-She shut her teary eyes in despair praying in that one second to cleanse her life of all toxic influences.
-The whole world looked wrong.

 And in parting, Trisha had said that four people were yet to accept the invite but their dinner plan was on.
 She had assumed Meera had accepted.
 Did Shirish accept on her behalf?
 Should he have?
 Did she lack the basic courtesy to ask her?
 Any one, or maybe all of these.